danifus/pssepath/README.rst

 Improvements or suggestions
 -----------------------------
-Visit the `whit forum <http://forum.whit.com.au/psse-help-forum/question/3/how-do-i-import-the-psspy-module-in-a-python>`_
+Visit the `whit forum <https://psspy.org/psse-help-forum/question/3/how-do-i-import-the-psspy-module-in-a-python>`_

 See also:

     - github: https://github.com/danaran/pssepath
     - contact: daniel@whit.com.au

+For any other questions about Python and PSSE, feel free to raise them on the `whit psspy.org forum <https://psspy.org>`_